Dhelannn/Test/README.md

 ConsoleX is a script used to make your Console look like the Owner's by  giving you the Command Line (Only shows for Owners) that you can execute Scripts on.
 -
-BUT here's the catch, You can't execute Require Scripts on it like the Real Command line -
+BUT here's the catch, You can't execute Require Scripts on it like the Real Command line, but you can execute Normal Scripts on it
+-
 Links/Websites related with ConsoleX
 -